devunderslash/python/README.md

 eg.

-`python eulpy01Test.py`
+`python eulpy25Test.py`

 ## Docker (Optional)

-If you have Docker installed then - No python, no problem...
-Run the following to spin the solution up in a container:
+No python, no problem...
+If you have Docker installed then run the following to spin the solution up in a container:

 Build the image with `docker build -t proj-eul:v1.0.0 .`